gini/gini-sdk-android/ginisdk/src/doc/source/guides/common-tasks.rst

 API is mainly built around the concept of documents.
 A document can be any written representation of information, usually such as invoices, reminders, contracts and so on.

-The Gini Android SDK supports creating documents from images, usually a picture of a paper document which was taken with the device's camera.
+The Gini Android SDK supports creating documents from images, PDFs or UTF-8 encoded text.
+Images are usually a picture of a paper document which was taken with the device's camera.

 The following example shows how to create a new document from a bitmap.

 .. code-block:: java